aeternity/protocol/channels/ON-CHAIN.md

 We expect channels to be long running but they could be closed.
 This shall happen when participants have completed their interaction but this includes also the cases of non-cooperation or malicious behaviour.
-If all parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, authenticated by everyone involved.
+If both parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, authenticated by everyone involved.